JaSperryTech/MMOLRPG/notes.md

 ## 17. Over Leveling Rebirth System

-- [ ] Design the system so the extra levels aren't wasted
+- [x] Design the system so the extra levels aren't wasted
-- [ ] impliment the system
+- [x] impliment the system
-- [ ] test thensystem
+- [x] test the system

 ## 18. Code Management